ronesprograms/notas-de-clase/README.md

 hint: (e.g., 'git pull ...') before pushing again.
 hint: See the 'Note about fast-forwards' in 'git push --help' for details.

-Primero tenemos que hacer un git pull$ git pull github-origin
+Primero tenemos que hacer un git pull$ git pull origin-github
 warning: no common commits
 remote: Enumerating objects: 3, done.
 remote: Counting objects: 100% (3/3), done.
 remote: Total 3 (delta 0), reused 0 (delta 0), pack-reused 0
 Unpacking objects: 100% (3/3), 620 bytes | 2.00 KiB/s, done.
 From https://github.com/ronesprograms/cursos-platzi
- * [new branch]      master     -> github-origin/master
+ * [new branch]      master     -> origin-github/master
-You asked to pull from the remote 'github-origin', but did not specify a branch.
+You asked to pull from the remote 'origin-github', but did not specify a branch.
 Because this is not the default configured remote for your current branch, you must specify a branch on the command line.

-ASUS@DESKTOP-LQC4BQI MINGW64 /d/workspace/platzi-cursos/curso-git (master)
+ASUS@DESKTOP-LQC4BQI MINGW64 /d/workspace/platzi-cursos/git-curso (master)
-$  git pull github-origin master
+$  git pull origin-github master
 From https://github.com/ronesprograms/cursos-platzi
  * branch            master     -> FETCH_HEAD
 fatal: refusing to merge unrelated histories